Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

-Collagen gives your arteries, or blood vessels that deliver blood from your heart to the rest of your body, structure.
+Collagen gives structure to your arteries or blood vessels that deliver blood from your heart to the rest of your body.
 Collagen deficiency can cause arteries to become weak and unstable.

 Thirty-one healthy adults were given 16 grams of collagen daily for six months in one research.
-They had a considerable reduction in measures of arterial stiffness by the conclusion of the study, compared to before they started taking the supplement.
+They had a considerable reduction in measures of arterial stiffness by the study’s conclusion compared to before they started taking the supplement.

 Arthritis and Collagen

-Collagen may help you feel better if your joints are aching or if joint pain is interfering with your usual activities.
+Collagen may help you feel better if your joints are aching or joint pain interferes with your usual activities.

-In fact, a research found that taking a collagen supplement resulted in a’statistically significant improvement in activity-related joint discomfort.’
+The research found that taking a collagen supplement resulted in a statistically significant improvement in activity-related joint discomfort.’

 Collagen protein fibers are also found in your bones.